Eben60/ShareAdd.jl/docs/src/index.md

 - Otherwise if it can be installed, you will be prompted to select an environment to install the package(s).
 - If the package is not listed in any registry, an error will be thrown.

+The package also exports several utility functions - see the [Exported functions](@ref) section.

 ## Usage example

 While working on your package `MyPackage` you may temporarily need packages `TOML`, `Plots`, and `Chairmarks`, which however you don't want to add to your package dependencies.
 You also need `Unitful`, which is already an installed dependence of `MyPackage`. `TOML` is available in the `stdlib`, `Plots` you already put into a shared environment `@utilities`, and `Chairmarks` is not on your computer yet.